Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Introduction and main results

-If in addition, $u$ is a critical point with respect to variations in its domain of definition, then it is called a \emph{stationary} $p$-harmonic mapping.
-In particular, a stationary $p$-harmonic mapping is a weakly $p$-harmonic mapping satisfying
+If, in addition, $u$ is a critical point with respect to variations in the domain, then it is called a \emph{stationary $p$-harmonic mapping}.
+That is, a stationary $p$-harmonic mapping $u$ is a weakly $p$-harmonic mapping which also satisfies for every smooth compactly supported vector field $\xi\colon M\to TM$.